mac-stat212-f25/project-data_science_ballers/README.md

 # WNBA Success Analysis

-This repository is a comprehensive review of WNBA player and team performance, using the WeHoops R package.
-To use this code, you need R version 4.5.1+ and 2025.05.1 Build 513.
+This repository belongs to Karyna Steele and Cate Stacy.
+It includes code that allows for a comprehensive review and exploration of WNBA player and team performance, using the WeHoops R package.
+To use this code, you need at least R version 4.5.1+ and 2025.05.1 Build 513.

 Install the following packages and load in the following datasets to run all code, or just run all of the code in the index.qmd file, where our main report lies: